ginopalazzo/ginopalazzo.github.io/_posts/2018-02-27-pyshp-queries.markdown

 wq.save('shapefiles/test/query_test')
 {% endhighlight %}

-It will return a `shapefile.Writer` object that we can save and visualize it in [Mapshaper](http://mapshaper.org/):
+It will return a `shapefile.Writer` object that we can save and visualize in [Mapshaper](http://mapshaper.org/):

 <div class="full">
     <a href="/assets/posts/{{page.slug}}/galicia-castilla-y-leon-cantabria-asturias-municipios.png">